 A simple leafy green salad is a great pairing.
 If you’re looking for a more substantial side, this kale caesar salad dressing is also made better-for-you with Greek yogurt.

 If leftover servings of buffalo chicken alfredo thicken up too much in the refrigerator, add a drizzle of milk to the pan while you’re reheating it to make it creamier.
 If you’ve made the sauce ahead of time, the same trick can be used to thin it out some while heating if needed.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!

 - 1-2 cooked boneless skinless chicken breasts, cut into small pieces

 - 1/2 cup freshly-grated Parmesan cheese or Pecorino Romano

-- 2 tbsp buffalo sauce, such as Frank's Red Hot Wings
+- 2 tablespoons buffalo sauce such as Frank's Red Hot Wings

 - If you already have cooked chicken breasts, chop into bite-sized pieces and set aside for now.
 Skip down to the sauce section.

 - Bake for 18-25 minutes, or until the center of the thickest part registers 165°F and no pink remains.
 There's a range here because chicken breasts vary greatly in size and there's not one set time as to when they're cooked.
 I highly recommend using an instant-read thermometer.
-Let cooked chicken breasts cool before slicing.
+Let cooked chicken breasts cool before slicing into bite-sized pieces.